haiku/website/content/guides/building/pre-reqs.md

 The tools you need to compile software for Haiku, or to compile Haiku itself, depend on the platform that is used for building.

+The Haiku operating system acts as a very convenient environment development, although not strictly necessary.
+It may also not be practical to use Haiku in some very special cases, such as when writing some drivers.
-Currently, Haiku is arguably the most convenient development environment. **A [nightly image](https://download.haiku-os.org) (or [stable release](/get-haiku)) of Haiku should contain all of the software needed to build its sources for x86.**  Note that a build of the entire operating system on an x86_64 Haiku host will require that the buildtools are also prepared and compiled.
+**A [nightly image](https://download.haiku-os.org) (or [stable release](/get-haiku)) of Haiku should contain all of the software needed to build its sources for x86.** Note that a build of the entire operating system on an x86_64 Haiku host will require that the buildtools are also prepared and compiled.
 Use the same instructions as a cross-compile in this case.
 The reason for this is because some 32bit elements need to be built as well and the compiler supplied by default on an x86_64 environment is insufficient for building these elements.

-So while Haiku is not the fastest, being able to immediately test the freshly compiled binaries and having the tool chain pre-installed certainly reduces the chances of headaches.
-On occasion, building Haiku on Haiku can be problematic if the host version is significantly out of date compared to the version being built.
-In this case, cross-compiling from another OS, or updating to a newer Haiku may be required to get things working again.
+So while Haiku is not necessarily the fastest, there's a huge advantage to being able to immediately test the freshly compiled binaries and having the tool chain pre-installed certainly reduces the chances of headaches.
+Occasionally, building Haiku withinin Haiku can be problematic if the host version is significantly out of date compared to the version being built.
+In this case, cross-compiling from another OS, or updating to a newer Haiku version may be required to get things working again.

-Haiku currently supports building itself, or having itself *cross compiled* on another platform.
+Haiku supports building itself, or having itself *cross compiled* on another platform.
+We have also compiled a table with a list of operating systems that have been tested and confirmed to work, as far as building Haiku is concerned.

 ## Installing Jam